 Mortgage payment holiday

-Home owners and buy-to-let landlords can apply for a 3-month mortgage payment holiday from their lender.
-This will defer your mortgage payments for an initial 3-month period, although you will continue to be charged interest.
+Home owners and buy-to-let landlords can apply for a mortgage payment holiday from their lender.
+This will defer your mortgage payments, although you will continue to be charged interest.
 For more information, see our guide on how to apply for a mortgage payment holiday.

 If a business is covered by their commercial insurance policy for government-ordered closures and pandemics (or unspecified notifiable disease), they should be eligible to make a claim, subject to their policy’s terms and conditions.